tarwn/lessthandot-hugo/blogs/content/posts/2009-08-05-working-with-excel-to-match-data-101.md

 First you need the Excel sheet in the DBA database.
 Either the import wizard or OPENROWSET again.
 I use the import wizard for these.
 It's perfect for it and quick.

 To do that, right click the database, scroll to tasks and select Import Data.
-Select “Microsoft Excel” in the Data source listing.
+Select "Microsoft Excel" in the Data source listing.
 Note: if you receive an Excel file version 2007+, you need to use Office 12 OLEDB providers.
 You can read about that [here][1] and how to set the properties or if you allow OPENROWSET then you can simply throw this in there and execute it.

 ```sql
 SELECT *